yxnchen/Traffic-Prediction-with-External-Factors/README.md

 # Traffic Prediction with External Factors
-A Collection of resources for traffic prediction with external factors apart from normal spatial (Adjacency Network) and temporal (Time-of-day, Day-in-week) features.
+A Collection of resources for traffic prediction with external factors apart from normal spatial (Network structure, connectivity) and temporal (Time-of-day, Day-in-week) features.

 ## 📖 Contents
 - [Papers](#papers)